The annual “Big Freeze” weather scaremongering reports are starting to appear – but is your boiler ready to handle the cold?

 - Be alert – Regularly check your boiler, radiators and oil tanks for leaks, discoloration or damage

 - Bleed your radiators – Removing air from your system will ensure your boiler is not straining to heat your home.

 For the full list of 50 ways to save money at home visit the Hassle Free Boilers’ list.

 Boiler companies understand that a new boiler is a huge – and often unexpected – expense.
-That’s why they’re willing to offer payment plans, like:
+That’s why they’re willing to offer payment plans, such as buying a new boiler on a finance plan, like:

 - Low rate finance – This payment plan gives customers the option of buying a new A-rated energy efficient boiler on finance subject to status and terms.
 You can choose to pay off the boiler and installation in 2 to 8 years.
 An upfront deposit will reduce your monthly payments if you choose to pay a deposit upfront.

 - Pay monthly – This payment option allows you to make affordable monthly repayments as long as you have reasonable credit.
 You do need to have a good credit score for this option, as it’s a higher-risk investment for the company.

 Your credit score can have a positive or negative impact on the pay monthly boiler financing that you can access.
 It’s advisable to check your credit score prior to a boiler replacement to rectify potential issues and help you negotiate a favourable annual percentage rate (APR).